CNC Machining Design Guide

 Tip

-Increasing the corner radii (e.g. +1mm) allows the tool to follow a circular path rather than 90 degree angle.
-This reduces load on the tools, allows a higher quality finish and slightly lowers cycle times.
+Increasing the corner radii (e.g. +1mm) enables the tool to follow a circular path instead of a sharp 90-degree angle.
+This not only reduces the load on the tool but also improves the surface finish and slightly lowers cycle times.

-Smaller radii can be achieved by using smaller cutters, either for the full program or as a second tool pass after roughing.
-This will increase time and cost.
+Using smaller cutters can achieve finer details for smaller radii.
+These can be used either throughout the program or as a second tool pass after roughing.
+However, this approach may increase both time and cost.

 Cavities